yekm/gobyexample/README.md

 Travis pushes to gh-pages.
 Set `DKEY` env var in travis settings to a base64 encoded content of your deploy key.

+### Forking

+Remove or edit google analytics id

+### TODO

+- [ ] prettify index.html
+- [ ] add link to github for every example
+- [ ] write script to pull examples from upstream and trigger it from travis
+- [ ] post examples to play.golang.org via curl in Makefile and then sed s/%SOMETIHNG%/play.golang.url/ in  corresponding html file
+- [ ] debug strange behaviour like in command-line-flags.html
+- [ ] move to pure.css and divs

 ### License

 This work is copyright Mark McGranaghan and licensed under a